 INDICATION AND IMPORTANT SAFETY INFORMATION

-WARNING: HEPATIC DECOMPENSATION AND FAILURE IN INCORRECTLY DOSED PBC PATIENTS WITH CHILD-PUGH CLASS B OR C OR DECOMPENSATED CIRRHOSIS
+WARNING: HEPATIC DECOMPENSATION AND FAILURE IN PRIMARY BILIARY CHOLANGITIS PATIENTS WITH CIRRHOSIS

 This indication is approved under accelerated approval based on a reduction in alkaline phosphatase (ALP).
 An improvement in survival or disease-related symptoms has not been established.
 Continued approval for this indication may be contingent upon verification and description of clinical benefit in confirmatory trials.